 This is a lightweight fiberglass case designed to fit most bass trombones, now available in 3 sizes:

 1. Standard model, fits most traditional American style double valve bass trombones with rotary valves and 9.5" bell: 62H, 50B2, 7B etc.

-2. Modelo F model, about 1cm wider, allowing a better fit for more modern bass trombones with wide valve wraps like S.E.
-Shires, Edwards, Bach 50AF3.
-This case is now our best seller.
+2. Modelo F model, about 1cm wider, allows a better fit for more modern bass trombones with wide valve wraps like S.E.
+Shires, Edwards, Bach 50AF3, Greenhoe.
+This case is our best seller.
 If you're not sure, order this.